qiskit-community/prototype-zne/.github/ISSUE_TEMPLATE/enhancement_request.md

 ---
-name: 💅 Enhancement request
+name: ✨ Enhancement request
-about: Suggest an improvement for this project 🆒!
+about: Suggest a non-feature improvement for this project.
-labels: [enhancement]
+labels: [enhancement, triage]
 title: ''
 assignees: ''
 ---